Documenting Teaching with a Teaching Portfolio

 Articulate a Teaching Statement

-Reflect on the following questions as you articulate a teaching statement:
+Reflect on the following points as you articulate a teaching statement:

 Develop a Teaching Statement